 - Occipital bone

-The skeleton of the face has 14 bones, which include those that make up the jaws, cheeks, and nasal area.
+The face has 14 bones.
+These include those that make up the jaws, cheeks, and nasal area.

 Why might I need a skull X-ray?